-We conducted our audits in accordance with International Standards on Auditing ("ISA").
-Our responsibilities under those standards are further described in the Independent Auditors' Responsibilities for the Audit of the Consolidated Financial Statements section of our report.
-We are independent of the Entity in accordance with the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) ("IESBA Code") We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.
+We conducted our audits in accordance with International Standards on Auditing (ISA).
+Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the Separate Financial Statements section of our report.
+We are independent of the Entity in accordance with the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) (IESBA Code).
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Material Uncertainty Related to Going Concern
+Material Uncertainty Related to the Going Concern